-The Capital Outlay appropriations unit provides funding for special maintenance projects at the National Guard's armories, training sites, and other support facilities and the state's two veterans' homes.
+The Capital Outlay appropriations unit provides funding for special maintenance projects at National Guard armories, training sites, and other support facilities and the state's two veterans' homes.
 The unit also provides spending authorization for the appraisal and acquisition of land for future development as a National Guard armory or other facility.